 - Save the braising liquid.
 Either mix with BBQ sauce or baste the ribs as they finish on the grill.

-For dessert, we recommend our favorite pink strawberry lemon bars or a classic peach crisp.
+For dessert, pair with recommend my favorite strawberry lemon bars or a classic peach crisp.

 Ingredients